conda-forge/libavif-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libavif` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libavif, libavif16` can be installed with `conda`:

 ```
-conda install libavif
+conda install libavif libavif16
 ```

 or with `mamba`:

 ```
-mamba install libavif
+mamba install libavif libavif16
 ```

 It is possible to list all of the versions of `libavif` available on your platform with `conda`: